 What is your favorite gelato?

 Now you know my favorite is gelato al gianduia.
 I liked it so much I learned to make it at home without a machine.
 What is your favorite?
 Does it also have an interesting name rich with history?
 Have you made your favorite gelato at home?
-Tell me in the comments below!
-Grazie!
+Do it today!